If you are interested in the truth, then I hope you will join me as we seek to discern it.

-After earning a Masters Degree at the London School of Economics as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for almost forty years.
+After earning a Masters Degree at the London School of Economics as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for fifty years.

-My wife Alida and I live in Atlanta, where we have raised five grown children and are blessed with four grandchildren.
+My wife Alida and I live in Atlanta, where we have raised five grown children and are blessed with eight grandchildren.

 As a sometimes successful Type A achiever, it took me to age thirty-seven to surrender my ego and everything else to Christ.
 That was in 1984 in Charleston.
 It was the best and most significant decision of my life.
 A few years later we moved to Atlanta and began attending Church of the Apostles, where we were immersed in teaching and preaching that emphasized God’s Word.

-So my career has spanned four decades, and I’ve been a Christian for three of them.
+So my career has spanned five decades, and I’ve been a Christian for almost four of them.
 Although I always enjoyed writing, it was usually of a business nature.
 Only as I matured as a believer did the passion to write fiction transform my focus.

 Much of the summer before I wrote On The Edge was spent in prayer, seeking God’s will for my life.
 Several times that summer Alida mentioned that I should write a novel.
 Her reasoning was that I wrote good letters to the editor.
 As I prayed that summer, I determined that if I ever did write a novel, it would be about how God had changed me.

 In September I was driving alone on I-20 from Atlanta to Charleston to finish a business project when the characters and the basic two-tiered concept for a spiritual warfare novel came to my mind.
 To be about a family in which all of the members are making bad decisions, and the consequences.
 I returned home the next day, took Alida to dinner at a local restaurant, and told her about the story.
 She immediately said, “Yes, you ought to do that.”